Fellsmarch/DoW-Troop-Counters/readme.md

 Paste the contents of that web page into Excel (a similar program may work).
 Save this file as a `.csv` and that is your `corsixWeaponDPS` file.

 ## Troop files
-Troop files are manually time consuming to generate, I have found no .rgd to .lua program that works for me.
+Troop files are manually time consuming to generate, I have found no .rgd to .lua program that works for me on DoW 1.
 To generate them, you need Corsix's again.

 When you have loaded a mod (or base game) go to `Data` -> `attrib` -> `ebps` -> `races` -> choose a race -> `troops`.